wolf81/genesis/README.md

 ```

 It's possible to request the width and the height of the map.
 Since each face
 map is a square, the width and height will be equal.
+The

 ```lua
 local w, h = genesis:getSize()